szabogabor91/gimlet-website/src/blog/mirroring-environments-with-gitops-and-kyverno.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">You could use Kyverno to patch the ingress <a href="https://t.co/lyW53aiCRa">https://t.co/lyW53aiCRa</a></p>&mdash; Stefan Prodan (@stefanprodan) <a href="https://twitter.com/stefanprodan/status/1369619082379726852?ref_src=twsrc%5Etfw">March 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Kyverno is a Kubernetes Admission Controller what you can use to mandate certain policies on your cluster, like not allowing root user on it, or you can also set defaults to applications if the author forgot to set them.
+Kyverno is a Kubernetes Admission Controller that you can use to mandate certain policies on your cluster, like not allowing root user on it, or set defaults to applications if the author forgot to set them.

 With the most recent version, I could use a string replace function on the Ingress hostname, making my mirrored environment accessible on its unique host name: